Volibear Build Guide by Froz

 Remember that a turret's damage output is worth around 2 champions early game and only around 1 or less late game.
 As the tank, you'll often be the one tanking damage from turrets during dives.
 One thing that people tend to forget about turrets is that they do more and more damage for each successive hit on the same champion!
 You do not want to stick around the turret for too long and overestimate how much HP you'll escape with.

 When you know a teamfight is breaking out, use Thunder Claws and start chipping away at everyone's health.
 Save Frenzy's active for someone low on health (around a third) as you will generally only be able to use it once per fight.
-Use Rolling Thunder to try to fling an enemy carry into your team and NOT their tank and he should be quickly melted.
-However, tank flinging is okay if the majority of the enemy team is nowhere to be found.
-Additionally, do not forget to use Randuin's Omen if you have it.
-Try to get someone auto-attack based with it, but I always use it if I can hit at least 3 enemies as the slow is pretty devastating as well.
-Using it correctly can easily turn the tide of a teamfight towards your team's favor.
-The same goes for Shurelya's Reverie if you didn't already use it for engaging.
-If the enemy team tries to disengage, use it.
-If your team needs to disengage, use it.
+Use Rolling Thunder to peel or try to fling an enemy carry out of position into your team and NOT their tank.
+However, tank flinging is sometimes okay if the majority of the enemy team is nowhere to be found.
+Finally, don't forget to use your items!

 3v3 and Dominion